Infiniti QX60 Interior

 - "The navigation system features a clear, bright eight-inch screen and simple commands that can be quickly executed without much practice.
 The Around View Monitor camera system is simply brilliant when backing up; we are convinced there is no better system on the market today." -- Autoblog (2013)

-The Infiniti QX60 offers 15.8 cubic feet of cargo space behind the third row of seats, which can be expanded by folding down the second and third rows.
-While one reviewer says the QX60 can't hold as much cargo as some rivals, another seems pleased with the available space.
+The 2015 Infiniti QX60 offers 15.8 cubic feet of cargo space behind the third row of seats, which can be expanded by folding down the second and third rows.
+While some reviewers note that the QX60 can't hold as much cargo as some rivals, others are pleased with the available space and convenient fold-flat seats.

 - "Both the 2nd- and 3rd-row seats fold flat to create a fairly expansive cargo area.
-The load floor is flat but not quite level, though.
-JX sports a very handy covered well behind the 3rd row.
-Cabin storage consists of a decently sized glovebox and a nice, deep center console." -- Consumer Guide (2013)
+The load floor is flat but not quite level, though." -- Consumer Guide (2013)